How do I get Minecraft for PlayStation VR?

 ~ Center Cursor ~

-When enabled, your cursor will always snap to the center of the living room screen.
+When this setting is enabled, your cursor will always snap to the center of the living room screen.

 ~ Camera Movement ~

-- Snap: Allows you to turn by periodic steps.
+- Snap: Turn by periodic steps.
 This option is recommended for players new to VR experiences.

-- Wheel: Allows you to turn by rotating Right Stick in a circle.
+- Wheel: Turn by rotating Right Stick in a circle.

-- Snap Wheel: Allows you to turn in pre-determined angles by rotating Right Stick in a circle.
+- Snap Wheel: Turn in pre-determined angles by rotating Right Stick in a circle.

 ~ Snap Angle ~